Meet Our Team

 With over 25 years of experience, Rachel brings an enormous amount of skill and knowledge to the Farming Systems Specialist role.
 A newly created position within the SA Drought Hub, Rachel plays an integral role in faciitating and developing relationships and networks to provide linkages and collaborative opportunities within the agricultural industry.

-As the Northern and Yorke Regional Agriculture Landcare Facilitator, Emma is constantly engaged with landholders and groups interested in ideas, projects and funding to improve understanding and adoption of sustainable agriculture.
-Emma has 20 years experience in the ag sector both in Australia and overseas and is passionate about addressing the impact and opportunities of food production systems in a globalised world.
-Emma is based in Clare and works with organisations, including farming systems and landcare groups.
+Emma is based in Clare and has 20 years experience in the ag sector both in Australia and overseas and is passionate about addressing the impact and opportunities of food production systems in a globalised world.

 Brett is a Director in the Department of Primary Industries and Regions (PIRSA) and represents the agency on the Ag Excellence committee.